GodErlich/gnubg-llm/README.md

 - Installing Python package dependencies globally (needed because gnubg has embedded Python)
 - Testing the installation to ensure everything works correctly

 This comprehensive setup is necessary because gnubg requires specific compilation flags and system libraries to enable Python scripting support.
+Currently there is no other way to install gnubg full engine.
+There is a PyPi package of gnubg, but the package can't run game, only evaluate them.

 ### 2. requirements.txt
 Please notice this is not a classic requirements.txt file.
 This file will install additional requirements to the